Config Files

 # executables are provided for use by specific tasks.
 Most tools that

-# polaris needs should be in the conda environment, so this is only the path
+# polaris needs should be in the deployment environment, so this is only the path

 # to the MPAS-Ocean executable by default.